 7. Sales Strategies and Tactics

-Sales meetings are an ideal forum to discuss sales strategies, best practices, and tactics.
+Sales discussions are an ideal forum to discuss sales strategies, best practices, and tactics.
 Collaboratively brainstorming and sharing successful approaches helps the team improve overall sales effectiveness.

 For example, share a successful sales strategy or technique that has yielded positive results, encourage discussion on its applicability, and brainstorm adaptations for different customer segments.